51talcol21/long-read-rna-mouse-brownfat/README.md

 RNA sequencing/RNA seq - A laboratory technique used to study gene expression.
 Helps find which genes are active and how much RNA is being made. <br>

 Isoforms - Variants of genes that are slightly tweaked and can have different effects based on that. <br>
+Novel Isoform - RNA version of a gene that hasn't been seen/annotated before. <br>
 Exons - Kept in the final RNA <br>
 Introns - Removed during RNA splicing <br>
 Enhancers - Enhances transcription of an associated gene.
 Boosts how much it's expressed <br>